mvsanghvi/Lit-Review/Embryology+Somitogenesis/Week 1.md

 			- Primary source of fetal component of placenta **Morula Develops Fluid-Filled Cavity and Is Transformed Into Blastocyst**
 	- Development Day 4: The morula begins to absorb fluid at 30 cell stage
-		1. Trophoblast, while differentiating, assembles into tightly adherent epithelium due to deposit of E-cadherin on later cell surfaces
+		1. Trophoblast, while differentiating, assembles into tightly adherent epithelium due to deposit of <u>E-cadherin</u> on later cell surfaces
 			- E-cadherin deposition also leads to formation of intercellular junctions:
 				a. tight junctions
 				b. gap junctions
 				c. adherens junctions
 				d. desmosomes
-		2. Forming trophoblast cells express basally polarized membrane Na/K+ ATPase, which allows them to transport and regulate exchange of metabolites between inside and outside of morula.
+		2. Forming trophoblast cells express basally polarized membrane <u>Na/K+ ATPase</u>, which allows them to transport and regulate exchange of metabolites between inside and outside of morula.
 			- Inside of morula= Toward icm
 			- Outside of morula= Maternal environment of oviduct
 		3. Na/K pumps sodium into morula interior with water following bc osmosis